lucyvost/distorted_diffusion/README.md

 We use three molecular datasets for evaluation.
 To enable comparison with the pretrained baseline models, we follow the same processing and splitting regimes.

-All three datasets can be downloaded and processed using the download_datasets.sh script:
+All three datasets can be downloaded and processed using the download_datasets.sh script.
+Beware that this takes around 40 mins, and will occupy ~70GB.

 ```sh
 bash download_datasets.sh
 ```

-Alternatively, QM9 and GEOM can be downloaded and processed using the EDM repo:
+Alternatively, QM9 and GEOM can be individually downloaded and processed using the EDM repo:

 QM9: downloaded and processed using [this EDM script](https://github.com/ehoogeboom/e3_diffusion_for_molecules/tree/main/qm9/data/prepare/qm9.py)